Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Answer-Conditioned Rationale (ACR) Filtering

-\paragraph{ML quality filter and selection.} We score the remaining candidates with a lightweight TextCNN classifier that operates on response-only alphanumeric tokens, truncates to at most 1024 tokens, and outputs a ``good'' probability $q_{i,k}\in[0,1]$.
-We keep candidates with $q_{i,k}\ge \tau_q$ (we use $\tau_q=0.5$), yielding the final eligible set
+\paragraph{TextCNN quality filter.} Candidates that pass the heuristic filters are scored by the deployed response-only TextCNN classifier.
+The classifier tokenizes alphanumeric response tokens, truncates to at most 1024 tokens, and outputs a \textsc{good} probability $q_{i,k}\in[0,1]$.
+We keep candidates with $q_{i,k}\ge \tau_q$, where $\tau_q=0.5$.
+Let $L_{i,k}$ and $D_{i,k}$ denote whether candidate $k$ is rejected by leakage/quality heuristics or degeneracy heuristics, respectively.
+The eligible set is

-where $L_{i,k}$ indicates heuristic leakage rejection and $D_{i,k}$ indicates degeneracy rejection.
-If $\mathcal{E}_i=\varnothing$, we do not distill an example for UID $i$.
-Otherwise, we select
+If $\mathcal{E}_i=\varnothing$, UID $i$ contributes no distillation example in that interval.
+Otherwise, we select the highest-confidence candidate,

-If multiple candidates tie for the maximum, we break ties uniformly at random.
-The resulting distillation record pairs the original prompt (without ACR hints) with the selected rollout response.
+breaking ties uniformly at random.
+The selected distillation record pairs the original answer-free prompt with the accepted ACR response, i.e., $(x_i,c_{i,k^\star})$.